-Of course when trying to create that perfect outdoor patio, there are plenty of factors to keep in mind.
-These factors are like seating, lighting, an outdoor grilling area or outdoor kitchen, greenery, and you and your guest’s comfort factor.
-While it would be great if each day and night was warm and comfortable, unfortunately that’s not always the case.
+Of course, when trying to create that perfect outdoor patio, there are plenty of factors to keep in mind.
+These factors are seating, lighting, an outdoor grilling area or an outdoor kitchen, greenery, and your and your guest’s comfort factor.
+While it would be great if each day and night was warm and comfortable, unfortunately, that’s not always the case.
 Especially as the sun goes down and a chill hits.

 In order to extend your use of your outdoor space, a patio heater can be a great option.
 The best patio heater units are able to provide significant amounts of heat.